kyleburgess2025/soba/README.md

 # This is the technical README for our project.
 This simply walks you though the steps needed to run our application.

-## You can find the project charter, architecture, and a summary of the housing process at Vanderbilt under the information tab and at https://vhl.ink/soba Our project charter, architecture, and the code required to run this application will also all be located in this repository.
-We are leaving this README.md file in order for other individuals to be able to run our application if they would like
+## You can find the project charter, architecture, and a summary of the housing process at Vanderbilt under the information tab and at https://vhl.ink/soba We are leaving this README.md file in order for other individuals to be able to run our application if they would like

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).